snapshot-labs/snapshot/src/plugins/README.md

 ## Hooks

 > Hooks are experimental and might be removed if there isn't enough demand to justify the extra bit of complexity.
-Make sure to share your plugin idea with the community and the core team before putting too much work in it.
+Make sure to share your plugin idea with the community and the core team before putting too much work into it.

 Hooks allow a plugin to execute a custom function when a certain action is performed on snapshot.org.
 Currently two hooks are available: